nnringit/vagrant-ansible-jenkins-install/README.md

 # Install Jenkins CI server using Vagrant and ansible on a remote/guest VM

-This is to install Jenkins CI server on a ubuntu VM  which gets created using Vagrant and will be provsioned by ansible CM tool which is get installed and configured automatically by the ansible_local vagrant's provisioner
+This is to install Jenkins CI server on a ubuntu VM  which gets created using Vagrant and will be provisioned by ansible CM tool which is get installed and configured automatically by the ansible_local vagrant's provisioner

 ## Pre-Reqs
 1. Install Vagrant